dhdaines/playa/README.md

 Soon, this will get faster.
 You will also be able to use [PAVÉS](https://github.com/dhdaines/paves) for this and other higher-level tasks, and it will be better, maybe.

-The purpose of PLAYA is to provide an efficent, parallel and parallelizable, pure-Python and Pythonic (for its author's definition of the term), lazy interface to the internals of PDF files.

 ## Installation